Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S2 Whats Is A Smart Contract Audit/Lesson1.md

 >> "There is no silver bullet in smart contract auditing.
 But understanding the process, methods, and importance of regular security reviews can significantly enhance your protocol's robustness."

 >> **Note:** Despite this, many protocols still insist on requesting a "smart contract audit," so it's eminent to know that the terms are interchangeable.
 When you hear "security review", think "smart contract audit" and vice versa.
 Protocols are often unaware of these nuances, but you, as a trained security researcher, know better!

+>> A smart contract audit is a timeboxed, security based review of your smart contract system.
+An auditor's goal is to find as many vulnerabilities as possible and educate the protocol on ways to improve their codebase security and coding best-practices moving forward.